jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> [29,] "3"   "0"   "143" "21"  "164" "301" "54.49" "107"
 ```

 We're looking just at the `head()` and `tail()` to get the first and last six rows as otherwise we'd print out all 29 rows in that table.
-When you are exploring you own data, you'll probably want to be more thorough and ensure that rows around the middle are also correct - but this is a good first pass.
+When you are exploring your own data, you'll probably want to be more thorough and ensure that rows around the middle are also correct - but this is a good first pass.
 If you look at the output we just printed out and compare it to the PDF, you'll see that the scrape was successful.
 Every row is where it should be and the columns are correct - unlike when using `pdftools()`, we have the results already in proper columns.

 One thing to note is that this data isn't in a data.frame format, it's in a matrix.
 Matrices are the default output of `extract_tables()` though you can set it to output a data.frame by setting the parameter `output = "data.frame"`.
 In our case we actually wouldn't want that due to the issue of the column names.
 As shown below, outputting to a data.frame will automatically take the first row of data and convert that to column names.
 So now we have our first county as the column names, which is not correct.
 Note too that the function added "X" before the column names which are numbers.
 That's because column names cannot start with a number so the function tries to fix it by adding the "X" to the start.